Continuation of the article: "Thyroid diseases - explaining your symptoms (part 1)" .

 Fatigue

-This common symptom can appear at different stages of the development of EBV .
-At first, during the monophase, fatigue may occur as your immune system puts its energy into fighting the first active, available and ready-to-act, viral blood infection.
+This common symptom can occur at different stages of EBV development.
+Initially, during the monophase, fatigue may occur as your immune system puts its energy into fighting the first active, available, and ready-to-go viral blood infection.

-Once EBV is present in the organs, a second type of fatigue—neurological fatigue—may occur from the virus releasing its neurotoxins.
+Once EBV has established itself in the organs, a second type of fatigue—neurological fatigue—can occur from the virus releasing its neurotoxins.
 Neurological fatigue is often confused with adrenal fatigue, although they are actually different.
 Neurological fatigue and adrenal fatigue can occur separately or simultaneously, as one is related to the nervous system and the other to the endocrine system.

 The practical difference between these two types of fatigue is that with adrenal fatigue, people can still function.
-They can work, hold jobs, socialize, play sports, and take care of their families, even though they don't feel particularly vibrant while doing all of this.
-Neurological fatigue, on the other hand, has a devastating effect.
-The fatigue is so pronounced that you are practically unable to function normally.
-Although it is possible to have severe adrenal fatigue, and adrenal and neurological fatigue sometimes occur together (that's when people suffer the most), neurological fatigue alone is the most common type that accompanies advanced EBV .
+They can work, hold jobs, socialize, exercise, and take care of their family, although they may not feel particularly vibrant while doing all of this.
+Neurological fatigue, on the other hand, is devastating.
+The fatigue is so severe that you are virtually unable to function normally.
+While it is possible to have severe adrenal fatigue, and adrenal and neurological fatigue sometimes occur at the same time (when people suffer the most), neurological fatigue alone is the most common type that accompanies advanced EBV .

-Even with a mild case of neurological fatigue, you may feel extremely tired from driving a short distance, have a sharp feeling of heaviness in your legs, experience weakness in your arms, feel very confused, and find it difficult to find the strength to shower or cook dinner.
-In more advanced cases of neurological fatigue, when neurotoxins flood and saturate the brain, you may feel like you can't get out of bed even if your life depended on it.
-Such severe neurological fatigue is the reason about 17% of college students drop out of the curriculum and become despondent.
+Even with a mild case of neurological fatigue, you may feel extremely tired after driving a short distance, have a feeling of heaviness in your legs, experience weakness in your arms, feel extremely confused, and have difficulty finding the strength to shower or cook dinner.
+In more advanced cases of neurological fatigue, when neurotoxins flood and saturate your brain, you may feel as if you can't get out of bed even if your life depends on it.
+Such severe neurological fatigue is the reason an estimated 17 percent of college students drop out of school and fall into despair.

-You can read more about this symptom in the article: "Chronic fatigue syndrome" .
-See also Anthony William's video on the subject: "Do you have Chronic Fatigue Syndrome without knowing it?" .
+You can read more about this symptom in the article: “Chronic Fatigue Syndrome” .
+Also watch Anthony William’s video on the topic: “Do You Have Chronic Fatigue Syndrome and Don’t Know It?” .

 Fatigue

-The feeling of tiredness that can't be explained by overwork and stress and that you can't shake even though you get enough sleep.
+A feeling of fatigue that can't be explained by overwork or stress and that you can't shake off, even though you're getting enough sleep.
 This is a milder form of fatigue that can be caused by EBV .
-In this case, it's a low-grade viral infection that stresses your immune system and organs while depleting your energy stores.
+In this case, it's a low-grade viral infection that strains your immune system and organs while depleting your energy stores.

 Changes in energy levels

-Sometimes fatigue, exhaustion, and exhaustion come and go.
-Usually, this can be a sign that you are at the beginning of a low-grade viral infection that hasn't had time to develop yet, or it means that you are detoxing fairly well.
-On a bad day, your body is loaded with neurotoxins from EBV and other viral waste, and they make it difficult for you to function.
-On a good day, your body has cleared the toxic substances and you can live your life normally.
-In most cases, this is accompanied by underactive or overactive adrenal glands due to stress or factors in your life that have provoked adrenal instability.
-This usually prompts the doctor to ignore everything else that is wrong and diagnose you with adrenal fatigue or cortisol issues as the main problem.
-If you were in worse shape, with a stagnant liver and a toxic digestive tract, you wouldn't experience large fluctuations in energy levels - your energy would remain consistently low.
+Sometimes fatigue, exhaustion, and weakness come and go.
+Usually, this can be a sign that you are in the early stages of a low-grade viral infection that hasn’t had time to develop yet, or it means that you are detoxing fairly well.
+On a bad day, your body has become overloaded with neurotoxins from EBV and other viral debris, and they are making it difficult for you to function.
+On a good day, your body has cleared the toxins and you can go about your life normally.
+In most cases, this is accompanied by underactive or overactive adrenal glands due to stress or factors in your life that have caused adrenal instability.
+This usually prompts the doctor to ignore everything else that is wrong and diagnose you with adrenal fatigue or cortisol problems as the underlying problem.
+If you were in a worse condition, with a congested liver and a toxic digestive tract, you wouldn't experience major fluctuations in energy levels – your energy would remain consistently low.

 See also the article: “10 snacks for healthy adrenal glands” .